The term 'Near money' is best described as

 Near money refers to non-cash assets that are highly liquid and easily converted to cash.
 They are sometimes referred to as quasi-money or cash equivalents.
 Examples of near money are: Savings accounts held in commercial banks

-Which of the following is NOT a feature of economic underdevelopment of a country ...
+Which of the following is NOT one of the characteristics of developing countries? ...